-The second round deadline is coming up at Harvard Business School on January 4th, and there’s no time like the present to review some of the key elements your MBA application should highlight if you’re targeting round 2 at HBS.
+The second round deadline is coming up at Harvard Business School on January 6th, and there’s no time like the present to review some of the critical elements your MBA application should highlight if you’re targeting round 2 at HBS.

 It may not surprise you to learn that high-impact leadership is the “Big Kahuna” at HBS.
 The admissions committee will look for evidence that you’ve made a positive impact on the communities of which you’ve been a part, both personally and professionally.